FranciscoRodrigues94/Cybersecurity-Portfolio/Project-01_VM-Webserver/README.md

 ![version_check](./Screenshots/12_VM_Version_Check.jpg)

-Verified that the system was up-to-date and I'm operating with the newest version.

-(por que é importante...)
+I checked the system version using `lsb_release -a` to document which Linux distribution and release I was working on.
+This ensures compatibility when installing packages and helps maintain accurate records of the environment setup.

+## 2. Firewall Configuration
 ---

-### 2. Firewall Configuration

 To secure the VM, I installed UFW (Uncomplicated Firewall):